myedibleenso/odin-tutorial-old/README.md

 # odin-tutorial
-An interactive introduction to the Odin information extraction system
+This project provides an interactive introduction to the Odin information extraction system, including some example domains.

 # Requirements

+## Client
-You'll need Java 8, python, and the package listed in `requirements.txt`.
+You'll need python and the package listed in `requirements.txt`.

+## Server
+Additionally, the NLP server requires either 1) `java 8` or 2) `docker`.

+For detailed instructions on starting and running the NLP server, [see this section of the documentation for `py-processors`](http://py-processors.readthedocs.io/en/latest/example.html#running-the-nlp-server).

 ## Setting up your python environment